microsoft/codespace-features/src/external-repository/NOTES.md

 the requested branch.

-If a different process is desired for determining the branch name, then an environment variabled named `AZDO_PR_BRANCH` can be created with the name of the branch that should be checked out.
+If a different process is desired for determining the branch name, then an environment variabled named `AZDO_BRANCH` can be created with the name of the branch that should be checked out.
 When the `external-git config` command runs it will also detect that this envvar is set and checkout that

 ## Usage Telemetry